schloerke/autocogs/cran-comments.md

 #### 2020-04-02

+> Result: NOTE
+>     Namespaces in Imports field not imported from:
+>      ‘MASS’ ‘broom’ ‘diptest’ ‘ggplot2’ ‘hexbin’ ‘moments’
+>      All declared Imports should be used.

+All of these packages are used to create functions (all but `hexbin`) or are underlying packages used in testing (`hexbin`).
+Except for `hexbin`, all packages are accessed directly using `::`.

-Test errors have been addressed.
+Remaining errors have been addressed.
 Thank you for your patience!

 Best,
 Ryan